theMoor9/rust-cautious-sniffle/README.md

-# Rust Exercise CheatRepo
+# Welcome to Rust CheatRepo!

-Welcome to Rust Exercise CheatRepo!
-This repository contains a collection of Rust code blocks for learning, along with a comprehensive Rust cheat sheet.
+This repository contains a collection of Rust code blocks for learning, along with a few comprehensive Rust cheat sheets.
 It is designed to help you learn Rust through hands-on practice and easy-to-reference resources.

 If, like me, you love challenges and are a seeker of self-tought knowledge, here’s what I suggest: